Locus of Control Worksheet

 What are the benefits of the Locus of Control Worksheet?

 • Self-awareness: The worksheet encourages individuals to reflect on their beliefs and assumptions regarding control over their lives.
-This process enhances self-awareness by bringing attention to their thought patterns and perspectives.
+This process enhances self-awareness and self-esteem by bringing attention to their thought patterns and perspectives.

-• Decision-making insights: An individual's locus of control can influence decision-making processes.
+• Decision-making insights: An individual's locus of control can influence how they arrive at informed decisions.
 Completing a worksheet can offer insights into whether decisions are often driven by a sense of personal agency or by external factors, leading to more informed and intentional choices.

 • Coping strategies: People with different loci of control may employ different coping strategies.
 Recognizing one's locus of control can help individuals understand how they cope with challenges and stress.
 This awareness can be valuable for adopting healthier coping mechanisms and mental health management.